mrzdcmps/changeofevidence/README.md

 # Change of Evidence
-This package provides functions to test for a change of evidence over time and include sequential Bayesian testing methods.
-It can be used to examine volatile effects.
+This package provides functions to test for a change of Bayesian evidence over time which can be used to examine volatile effects.
+It includes the following sequential Bayesian testing methods:
+* Bayesian Sequential t-Tests
+* Bayesian Sequential Non-Parametric Tests (Wilcoxon Signed-Rank Test & Mann-Whitney U Test)
+* Bayesian Sequential Binomial Test
+* Bayesian Sequential Correlation Test

+Unusual temporal patterns of evidence accumulation can be tested against an empirical null distribution set via creating simulated data sets.

   ## Installation
     # Install remotes if necessary